sharetripnet/FlightSDK/README.md

 <string>Used to select photo for profile picture and file attachment</string>
 ```

 ## Usage:

 1. Import `ShareTripSDK` in your ViewController file.

-2. Initialize the ShareTripSDK in your AppDelegate's
+2. Configure Firebase and IQKeyboard in your AppDelegate

 ```
 func application( _ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {